gradio-app/gradio/CONTRIBUTING.md

 - `/website`: contains the code for the Gradio website (www.gradio.app).
 See the README in the `/website` folder for more details

-- To develop the frontend app, you should also follow [js/README.md](js/README.md).

 ## 🚀 Run a Gradio app

 You can get started by creating an `app.py` file in the root: